ScDor/pyconil25/slides/questionary.md

 # Questionary

-Goal: prompt the user to select an option
+prompt the user to select an option

 ```
 Input: Choose a color [red/blue/green]